Friday, August 21, 2026

 My father, Rev. William Suk, died forty years ago.
 He was only 54.
 I’ve kept a few of his sermons as keepsakes.
 I read them over this week.
 English wasn’t his native language, and he was always a bit insecure about that.
 On the whole, though, the sermons are cogent and well-written.
 He worked hard to make them so.
 People appreciated his preaching.

 What struck me, though, was that I didn’t find anything in those sermons that interested me.
 They were all based on the Heidelberg Catechism—a mid-sixteenth century statement of the Calvinist faith.
 As a result, his sermons were doctrinaire and abstract—at least to my taste.
-I guess he wrote them in a different time and a different audience.
+I guess he wrote them in a different time for a different audience.
 In the end, I read through them as much for the bits of my dad’s self-disclosure as I did for any religious content or insight.
 On the whole, his sermons just didn’t speak to me.

 Which is interesting, because there is another, much larger group of sermons that rarely speak to me.
 These are the six hundred sermons I wrote and preached as an Evangelical minister in the Christian Reformed Church.
 What is more, the same goes for three hundred or so editorials and articles that I wrote over the ten years I was editor of my denominational magazine, The Banner.